Advancing Creative Physical Intelligence in Large Multimodal Models

 From source RSS / original summaryarXiv:2605.
 26396v1 Announce Type: new Abstract: Large multimodal models (LMMs) have rapidly advanced in perception and reasoning; however, it remains unclear whether these capabilities generalize to discovering visually grounded solutions in open-ended environments, beyond pattern recognition.
 In such settings, intelligence requires more than answering well-posed questions: it involves identifying how elements in a scene can be repurposed in non-obvious yet physically feasible ways.

 This form of creative problem-solving is central to human intelligence, but remains largely untested in current benchmarks.
-To evaluate this ability, we introduce MM-CreativityBench, a benchmark for affordance-grounded creative tool use in visually rich, physically constrained environments.
+To evaluate this ability, we introduce MM-CreativityBench, a benchmark for affordance-grounded creative in visually rich, physically constrained environments.

 Each instance presents a scenario image with structured views of candidate entities and their parts, enabling fine-grained, interactive evaluation of how models iteratively inspect the scene, identify relevant affordances, and compose visually and physically grounded solutions.
 Our experiments show that current LMMs often fall short, not due to lack of generative capability, but because they do not sustain grounded exploration.